MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-02-28-mfp-jsontore-windows-compatibility-fixes.md

 This is because the dependent DLLs are not referenced in *Release* mode due to a bug in cordova as the runtime directives file is not added to the project.
 [A bug has been raised in Cordova Jira for this](https://issues.apache.org/jira/browse/CB-12499).

-To workaround this issue, you will have to add the "**Default.rd.xml**" file to the UWP app with the default content that is available for a Win 10 app which is :
+To workaround this issue, you will have to add the "**Default.rd.xml**" file to the UWP app with the default content that is available for a Windows 10 app which is :

  ```
 <Directives xmlns="http://schemas.microsoft.com/netfx/2013/01/metadata">